pdimens/harpy/Modules/variants.md

 population and call SV's on these alignment pools.
 Preliminary work shows that this way identifies more variants and with fewer false positives. **However**, individual-level information gets lost using this approach, so you will only be able to assess group-level variants, if that's what your primary interest is.

-==- :icon-alert: Potential barcode clashing :icon-alert:
-If pooling by population, be mindful of potential sources of barcode clashing.
-For example, Gen I haplotagging uses 4-segment beadtags, `AXXCXXBXXDXX`, where `A`, `B`, `C`, and `D` can range from `1`-`96`, but the `C` barcode is specific for a sample (i.e. it does not change within a sample).
-If your samples were sequenced across different lanes (i.e. were not prepared on the same plate in the laboratory), a common method to reduce artifactual sequencing bias, then there's a possibility multiple samples within a population might have the same `C` barcode due to laboratory preparation.
-If you have samples within a population with clashing `C` barcodes, you will need to replace the `C` part of the barcode in the BAM headers to make sure each sample has a unique `C`, otherwise it might confuse Leviathan.
-==-

 ```mermaid
 graph LR